Carbon sequestration: Direct deep-sea carbon dioxide injection

 It was once suggested that CO2 could be stored in the oceans by direct injection into the deep ocean and storing it there for some centuries.
 At the time, this proposal was called "ocean storage" but more precisely it was known as "direct deep-sea carbon dioxide injection".
 However, the interest in this avenue of carbon storage has much reduced since about 2001 because of concerns about the unknown impacts on marine life, high costs and concerns about its stability or permanence.
 The "IPCC Special Report on Carbon Dioxide Capture and Storage" in 2005 did include this technology as an option.
 However, the IPCC Fifth Assessment Report in 2014 no longer mentioned the term "ocean storage" in its report on climate change mitigation methods.
-The most recent IPCC Sixth Assessment Report in 2022 also no longer includes any mention of "ocean storage" in its "Carbon Dioxide Removal taxonomy".
+The 2022 IPCC Sixth Assessment Report does not mention "ocean storage" in its "Carbon Dioxide Removal taxonomy".

-Cost
+Costs

-Cost of the sequestration (not including capture and transport) varies but is below US$10 per tonne in some cases where onshore storage is available.
+Cost of carbon sequestration (not including capture and transport) varies but is below US$10 per tonne in some cases where onshore storage is available.
 For example Carbfix cost is around US$25 per tonne of CO2.
 A 2020 report estimated sequestration in forests (so including capture) at US$35 for small quantities to US$280 per tonne for 10% of the total required to keep to 1.5 C warming.
 But there is risk of forest fires releasing the carbon.

-Researchers have raised the concern that the use of carbon offsets – such as by maintaining forests, reforestation or carbon capture – as well as renewable energy certificates allow polluting companies a business-as-usual approach to continue releasing greenhouse gases and for being, inappropriately trusted, untried techno-fixes.
-This also includes the 2022 IPCC report on climate change criticized for containing "a lot of pipe dreams", relying on large negative emissions technologies.
-A review of studies by the Stanford Solutions Project concluded that relying on Carbon capture and storage/utilization (CCS/U) is a dangerous distraction, with it (in most and large-scale cases) being expensive, increasing air pollution and mining, inefficient and unlikely to be deployable at the scale required in time.